Have You Recently Been Accepted for Graduate Study at Laurier? Congratulations!

 - Campus-wide Graduate Student Orientation

-- Check if your faculty has a program specific Graduate Student Orientation
+- Check if your department has a program specific Graduate Student Orientation

 - TA Training